 Inorganic pigments are derived from dry ground minerals that comprise rings and carbon chains.
 They are produced from metals and metallic salts.
 Inorganic pigments are non-transparent and insoluble in aqueous solution.

 They are more budget-friendly and easy to produce.
-Producing them in large quantities is extremely profitable since simple chemical reactions are used to produce them more efficiently.
-Pigment Green 7, also known as Phthalocyanine green is the most commonly used inorganic pigment.
+Producing large quantities is extremely profitable since simple chemical reactions create them more efficiently.
+Pigment Green 7, Phthalocyanine green, is the most commonly used inorganic pigment.

 2. Organic Pigment

-Furthermore, organic pigments are extremely stable due to their carbon chains and rings.
-Synthetic organic chemistry is the primary source of modern organic pigments, like aromatic hydrocarbons.
+Furthermore, organic pigments are highly stable due to their carbon chains and rings.
+Synthetic organic chemistry is the primary source of modern organic pigments, such as aromatic hydrocarbons.

 3. Lakes

-When used in incompatible applications, this class of pigments may de-lake and become prone to bleeding, but when water is scarce, they are ideal.
+When used in incompatible applications, this class of pigments may delake and become prone to bleeding, but they are ideal when water is scarce.

 Here are some properties of dyes and pigments, including: